sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

   `load_bike_sharing()`.
 Might be instructive to have examples where data is pulled in using `RDatasets`, `UrlDownload` or similar?
 ```
-I simplify the function to call and using a path relative to the package base path I made sure the script "works" wherever it is called by the user
+I now load the data using a path relative to the package base path.
+In this way the script should load the correct data whichever is the current directory from which it is called by the user.

 ```
 - I found it pretty annoying to split data by hand the way this is